 Discussions at the forum traditionally focus on the most acute problems of our time.
 Particular importance is given to interpretations of the current situation and Russia’s strategic role in the world.

-This year’s forum was held in the format of expert discussions, panels and roundtables, complemented by a number of special events.
+This year’s forum featured expert discussions, panels and open dialogues, complemented by a number of special events.

 - Panel discussions

 - Meeting of the Public Council of the Base Organization of the CIS countries

 - Speeches by the winners of the Leaders of Russia competition

 - Open Meeting of the Presidium of the National Board of Business Education Quality Assessment (NASDOBR)